-- 2.10 Paragraph 2 of Schedule 4 of the Act deals with the constitution of auditor panels.
-It has been amended by the Local Audit (Auditor Panel Independence) Regulations 2014 which inserted a revised definition of "independence". - 2.11 An auditor panel must consist of a majority of (or wholly of) independent members, and must be chaired by an independent member. - 2.12 The amendments to Paragraph 2 of Schedule 4 of the Act make specific provision relating to the Council.
-Paragraph 2 (6B) of Schedule 4 of the Act now provides that a member of its auditor panel cannot be "independent" as required if (s)he has been a: - Member or officer of the Council within the previous five years; or - Member or officer of another relevant authority, or an officer or employee of another entity, where the other relevant authority or entity is "connected with" the Council. - 2.13 Other categories of person who are excluded from being independent members are those "connected with" current/prospective auditors; relatives or close friends of members/officers of relevant authorities and connected authorities and entities; and persons who have entered into contracts with the authority. - 2.14 The definition of "connected entities" is set out at paragraph 8 of Schedule 4.
+- 2.7 If the appointment is not to be made by the Appointed Person, Section 9 of the Local Audit and Accountability Act 2014 requires the Council to have an auditor panel whose role is to advise the Authority on: - The maintenance of an independent relationship with the appointed local auditor(s); - The selection and appointment of a local auditor; - Any proposal to enter into an agreement limiting the liability of its auditor(s), if the Council wanted to enter into such an agreement it would be a matter for the full Council. - 2.8 The panel's advice to the Authority must be published. - 2.9 Schedule 4 makes more detailed provision about auditor panels.
+Paragraph 1 provides that the panel must be one of the following: - An auditor panel specifically appointed as such by the Authority; or - An auditor panel jointly appointed as such with one or more other authorities; or - A committee (or sub-committee) of the Authority which meets the specified requirements for auditor panels (see below) and which has agreed to be the Authority's auditor panel.
+(For this Council, this would mean the Governance Committee.
+If this Council chose this approach, the constitution of the Governance Committee would need to change to an independent chairman and a majority of independent members.) - 2.10 For this Council, the appointment of the auditor panel would be a matter for the full Council. - 2.11 Paragraph 2 of Schedule 4 of the Act deals with the constitution of auditor panels.
+It has been amended by the Local Audit (Auditor Panel Independence) Regulations 2014 which inserted a revised definition of "independence". - 2.12 An auditor panel must consist of a majority of (or wholly of) independent members, and must be chaired by an independent member. - 2.13 The amendments to Paragraph 2 of Schedule 4 of the Act make specific provision relating to the Council.
+Paragraph 2 (2) of Schedule 4 of the Act now provides that a member of its auditor panel cannot be "independent" as required if (s)he has been a: - Member or officer of the Council within the previous five years; or - Member or officer of another relevant authority, or an officer or employee of another entity, where the other relevant authority or entity is "connected with" the Council.

+- 2.14 Other categories of person who are excluded from being independent members are those "connected with" current/prospective auditors; relatives or close friends of members/officers of relevant authorities and connected authorities and entities; and persons who have entered into contracts with the authority. - 2.15 The definition of "connected entities" is set out at paragraph 8 of Schedule 4.
 It provides that an entity is connected with a relevant authority at any time if the Authority considers that, in accordance with proper practices in force at that time, the: - Financial transactions, reserves, assets and liabilities of the entity are to be consolidated into the Authority's statement of accounts for the financial year in which that time falls; - Authority's share of the entity's financial transactions, reserves, assets and liabilities is to be consolidated into the Authority's statement of accounts for that financial year; or - Authority's share of the net assets or liabilities of the entity, and the profit or loss of the entity, are to be brought into the Authority's statement of accounts for that financial year.